Establish Your Internship

 While TCU does award academic credit for internships, the procedures and requirements vary among the colleges.
 Some departments will award up to three credit hours for internships, while others do not award any credit at all.
-In most majors, internship credits are an elective rather than a requirement and many courses are reserved for upper level students who have completed their pre-requisite coursework.
+In most majors, internship credits are an elective rather than a requirement and many courses are reserved for upper-level students who have completed their pre-requisite coursework.
 Please note that requiring academic credit for your internship may decrease the potential pool of candidates due to student eligibility or timing constraints of the hiring process.

 Determine the Right Supervisor

-Selecting the right supervisor is essential to a successful internship experience for both the student and organization.
+Selecting the right supervisor is essential to a successful internship experience for both the student and the organization.
 An intern should receive guidance and feedback from their work supervisor at regular intervals.
 With regular feedback, interns will be better equipped to meet employer expectations and learn from the experience.

 National Member Organizations